-The share of federal spending on kids just hit its lowest level since 2016Federal Budget Tax Policy
+The share of federal spending on kids had dropped 10% since 2016Federal Budget Tax Policy

 Politicians love to talk about kids.
 Just recently, Senate Majority Leader Mitch McConnell said that any future pandemic funding should focus on “kids, jobs, and health care.”

 But talking is not doing.
 New research from our budget team here at First Focus on Children finds that the share of U.S. federal spending on children has hit its lowest level in five years, even as the global pandemic threatens to reverse economic gains made since the Great Recession.

 As the budget process kicks into high gear this week, we need lawmakers to put our money where their mouths are.

 Children make up one-quarter of the U.S. population.
 Yet just 7.48% of all federal spending went toward their well-being in FY2020, according to our most recent federal budget analysis.
 The numbers represent a 2% decrease in share from FY2019 and a nearly 9% decrease across the last five fiscal years from FY2016 to FY2020.
 President Trump’s FY2021 budget request would push that share even lower, to just 7.32%.

 The First Focus 2019 Children’s Budget revealed that the United States — for the first time — spent a greater share of the federal budget servicing the national debt than supporting the children who will inherit it.
 That trend continued in our FY2020 analysis and will likely deepen as the pandemic continues to batter the economy.